| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCPeakRegionFinder$characterize_peaks(stop_after_initial_detection = FALSE)

-do we stop the whole process after finding initial peaks in each scan?
+stop_after_initial_detectiondo we stop the whole process after finding initial peaks in each scan?

 summarize()